Raspet-Flight-Research-Laboratory/SOAR/README.md

 - Run: `sudo ./ubuntu.sh` -> This will install all of the PX4 dependancies.
 - Once this is done, PX4 is ready to be used.
 - PX4 can be invoked with commands similar to the onces found in `start_sim.sh`, and more details on the different PX4 startup commands can be found [on their website](https://docs.px4.io/main/en/dev_setup/building_px4.html).

+### Gazebo

+- To install Gazebo, you have to run `sudo apt install libgazebo9-dev gazebo` -> This installs Gazebo and all the tools you need to get Gazebo working with AirSim.
+- To get AirSim working with Gazebo, make sure you have already completed everything in Section 3, then follow the directions [here](https://microsoft.github.io/AirSim/gazebo_drone/).

 ## Contact Information